naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 * Jira, Asana, and a plethora of other tools exist to help us track our work and project progress.
 * Slack allows us to communicate asynchronously with each other and receive automated notifications (e.g. Signal / DataDog), allowing context to be shared quickly and efficiently.

-Many of these technologies reduce our need to be disciplined and strict with ourselves, freeing us to focus on adhering more closely to a smaller set of principles.
+Many of these technologies reduce our need to be disciplined, allowing us to focus closely on a small set of principles.
 Having less to worry about makes it easier for the new principles to stick.

 #### XP's practices are interdependent but few practical organizations are willing/able to adopt all the practices; therefore the entire process fails.

 We've already adopted the majority of these practices without realizing it!
 Times are different, technology is different, and many of the radical concepts introduced by XP are conventional wisdom nowadays.
 The nature of work is evolving as we speak; we shouldn't be scared to challenge our assumptions.

 Hopefully, I've convinced you that XP is at least worth re-examining in our work lives.
-If you're interested in experimenting with how XP might fit with your team, I have a few recommendations.
+If you're interested in experimenting with how XP might fit with your team, I have a few suggestions.

 <div id="recommendations"></div>